mwouts/jupytext/docs/using-cli.md

-# Using Jupytext with the command line
+# Using Jupytext at the command line

 ## Command line conversion